lnknguyen/lnknguyen.github.io/_pages/about.md

     window.speechSynthesis.speak(u);
   }
 </script> I am a <Postdoctoral Researcher \|  Research Software Engineer> at Aalto University, funded by the LUMI AI Factory and affiliated with the [ELLIS Institute Finland](https://www.ellisinstitute.fi/).
-My work focuses on improving the computational aspects of research, with an emphasis on MLOps practices.
-I also occasionally teach in [coderefinery](https://coderefinery.github.io/).
+Broadly speaking, my work focuses on improving the computational aspects of research with an emphasis on MLOps practices.
+I enjoy working with: automated data analysis pipeline, deep learning optimization, and reproducible environments.
+I occasionally teach in [coderefinery](https://coderefinery.github.io/).

 Earlier, I was a Doctoral Researcher at the [DigiTraces Lab](https://www.digitraceslab.com/).
 My research involved learning behavioral structure in large-scale digital traces and leveraging those patterns to predict mental health markers using statistical and machine learning methods.